MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

 ```
 > [!NOTE]
 > The FunctionCallContent and FunctionResultContent classes are used to represent AI model function calls and Semantic Kernel function invocation results, respectively.
-> They contain information about function calls, such as the function ID, name, and arguments, and function invocation results, such as function call ID and result.
+> They contain information about chosen function, such as the function ID, name, and arguments, and function invocation results, such as function call ID and result.
 ::: zone-end
 ::: zone pivot="programming-language-python"
 ## Coming soon